Rozelin/HtmlCssLearning/trainigResources/Git-Commands.md

 > git clone https://github.com/Rozelin/HtmlCssLearning.git

+Then navigate to newly created project folder.

+> cd HtmlCssLearning

+In any case run `git` commands from the diretory where `.git` folder or `.gitignore` file is placed.
-You will get local copy or remote repo on branch `Master`.
+Here you will get local copy or remote repo on branch `Master`.
 In GitBash console you will see name of current branch in blue color.

 Then create new branch (your working branch) out of Master.
 Set any appropriate branch name instead of `yourNewBranchName`